-This constant use makes foot pain little surprise, and problems like heel spurs and bunions can cause heel pain and toe pain to develop over time.
-Your podiatrist in Boca Raton can help you develop preventative strategies and introduce you to treatment options to reduce foot pain, but there are also things that you can do at home to keep your feet in tip-top shape.
+This constant use makes foot pain more common.
+Problems like heel spurs and bunions can cause heel pain and toe pain to develop over time.
+Your podiatrist in Boca Raton can help you develop preventative strategies and introduce you to treatment options to reduce foot pain, but there are also exercises you can do at home to relieve foot pain and keep your feet in tip-top shape.

 Before or after a long day on your feet, give a few of these exercises a try: